 Even for those for whom English is a first language, it's important to develop English skills with a conscious effort in order to build confidence and improve versatility as an interpreter.
 Too often, students neglect this critical area, weakening their ability to master the complex tasks involved in interpreting between two languages.
 Effective interpreters shift more easily between English and ASL, enjoy translating, consecutive interpreting, and simultaneous interpreting more, and have more satisfied clients.

-Designed for interpreting students and working interpreters, English Skills Development is full of challenging exercises with videotaped source materials to build strong English skills and trigger the kind of linguistic quickness that is essential to the interpreting process.
+Designed for interpreting students and working interpreters, English Skills Development is full of challenging exercises with video recorded source materials to build strong English skills and trigger the kind of linguistic quickness that is essential to the interpreting process.
 Give your students a comprehensive, powerful learning tool with helpful theoretical Introductions for each topic, Study Questions, and a structured Five-Step Follow-Up.
 Give yourself a powerful teaching tool with Information for Teachers and Sample Answers.